Safety Risk Management Is the SMS Star

 The system description is important in order to narrow the scope of analysis.
 Your company is composed of many "systems" and the description allows safety teams to focus on one system at a time.
 System descriptions are most useful in triggering the thought process as the proactive hazard identification process begins.

-To assist in system description, there are two useful templates that may help:
+To assist in system description, two useful templates may help:

 Related Aviation Hazard Identification Articles

 - 4 Pillars | What Is Hazard Identification in Aviation SMS

 - 4 Tips to Approach Hazard Identification in Aviation SMS

 - FAA Part 5 Compliance | Safety Risk Management Hazard Identification Requirement

 There are no hard and fast rules for drafting the system description, but for each system, you should be considering the:

 - Purpose of the system;